 Let's take a look at the steps we can take to get out of the float (and how this will appear in your budget)!

 How to Get Out of the Credit Card Float

 - Recognize that you have debt and may not be able to pay the card off in full.

 - Commit to using the Credit Card Payment category to help you pay it off.

-- Assign money for your upcoming expenses, and assign some money to the Credit Card Payment category.
+- When assigning money for your upcoming expenses, be sure to assign some money to the Credit Card Payment category, too.

 - Always check the Credit Card Payment category before you make a payment—this may mean that you need to turn off automatic payments to the card.

-Here's how you'll know that you're truly off the credit card float: your Credit Card Payment category's Payment amount will match the debt balance on the account exactly:
+- Your Credit Card Payment category's Payment amount will match the debt balance on the account exactly.

 Note that you don't need to have the entire month budgeted to be off the float!
 You can budget only for expenses that will come up before your next paycheck, then budget again when that paycheck comes in.